 In this romance/mystery/crime drama novel, FBI agents CJ Johnston and Paige Riley have a one night stand hanging over their heads.
-And when they are assigned to a mysterious case in the East of Texas, they are forced to put their feelings aside.
+When they are assigned to a mysterious case in the East of Texas, they are forced to put their feelings aside.

 In the chilling second instalment of the Johnston & Riley series, FBI agents CJ Johnston and Paige Riley are back.
-And this time they are investigating a mysterious murder at an eerie abandoned house in small Houston town.
+This time they are investigating a mysterious murd£r at an eerie abandoned house in a small Houston town.

-As it turns out, there was a similar murder at the same house 14 years prior.
+As it turns out, there was a similar murd*r at the same house 14 years prior.
 And as the team delve deeper into the case, the story takes on a paranormal turn.

-When a chef is found murdered outside a famous restaurant, Sept finds herself in the midst of a dangerous game of cat and mouse with the killer responsible.
+When a chef is found m*rdered outside a famous restaurant, Sept finds herself in the midst of a dangerous game of cat and mouse with the k!ller.

-At the same time, one of the suspects Keegan Blanchard is on the one hand disgusted that she is under investigation.
-And on the other slightly turned on by the sexy butch detective.
+One of the suspects Keegan Blanchard is disgusted that she is under investigation.
+But, at the same time, slightly turned on by the $exy butch detective.

-In this ‘end-of-the-world’ lesbian romance novel, Ren Dyer is at the pinnacle of her career.
+In this ‘end-of-the-world’ lesbian romance, Ren Dyer is at the pinnacle of her career.
 Recently appointed as head of the protection team for the Home Secretary, she is a woman dedicated to her job.